thomasmarsh/nego/doc/QUESTIONS.md

    A B C D E F G H
 ````

-The black kunoji group at G5 would not be permitted under our rules since it is
+The black kunoji group at **G5** would not be permitted under our rules since it is
 surrounded.
 It is notable that the video presents this as an end game position,
 yet there are still moves available.
 It may be that this was simply a less
-rigorous example.
+rigorous example for the purposes of making the video.

 ## Other Questions